m0nkey-d-fluffy/GodpackForwarder/README.md

     -   Enter your **Forward Channel ID** - where notifications will be sent.

-    -   Enter your **Monitor Channel IDs** - channels where Dreama posts (for catching up on missed messages).

-    -   Toggle **Catch up on missed messages at startup** to enable/disable the catch-up feature.
+    -   Toggle **Catch up on missed messages at startup** to enable/disable the catch-up feature (automatically scans all channels).

     -   Click **Save Settings**.